aditechdev/ds-algo-problem-solve/README.md

 The Star problem

-ALl the problem solved in JAVA
+All the problem solved in JAVA